-This is why I only invest in platforms with autoinvest functionality (or autoinvest functionality coming soon).
+I only invest in platforms with autoinvest functionality.
 Autoinvest enables me to invest in loans according to specific criteria automatically.

-The autoinvest function on Mintos gives you the option to rank different autoinvest strategies.
-This means that the system will execute as many orders as possible on your highest prioritized autoinvest strategy before moving on.
+Autoinvest on Mintos gives you the option to rank different autoinvest strategies.
+This means that the system will execute orders on your highest prioritized autoinvest strategy before moving on.
 I use this prioritization to invest in high-interest loans before low-interest loans.

 My autoinvest strategies for the primary marketplace are set up the following way: